 Currently 53 y/o, Dr. David Sinclair certainly does not seem his age.
 His peers this age may already have gray to white hairs, complain of lower back pain, or been afflicted with health disorders, but not him.

 As a world-renowned scientific leader in the field of aging and longevity, Dr. Sinclair believes living up to 150 years or even longer is possible, and he found ways to delay aging.
 True to form, his biological or epigenetic age turns out to be much younger than his chronological age.
+Many people have been asking: what supplements does Dr. David Sinclair take?
 What is his anti-aging secret?
 Here, we list Dr. Sinclair's longevity and drug stack that was derived from his interviews and books in which he discussed the supplements that he consumes.

 1. Nicotinamide mononucleotide (NMN)